Softpanorama

 As I already noted the flaws in languages are logical continuations of their strongest points -- some are inherent to the language and beyond redemption, others could in theory be fixed, say in Perl 6...

 Anyway, we must to live (and survive) in a far from perfect world.
-Unlike PL/1 Perl will never die just because simpler languages are available (PL/1 was mainly overrun by C and Pascal).
-WWW created a huge niche for complex non-orthogonal languages.
-Perl provides an excellent level of integration with Unix, especially as for usage of classic Unix tools.
+Unlike PL/1, Perl will never die just because simpler languages are available (PL/1 was mainly overrun by C and Pascal).
+WWW created a huge niche for complex non-orthogonal languages in which those who came first (and Perl was) preserve some niche presence long after they were overtaken by more lucky competitors.
+Perl provides an excellent level of integration with Unix, especially for the integration of classic Unix tools into the program.
+In this respect it is almost as convenient as shell.
 I'm a hard-core believer that by integrating components from several level, and especially from the OS utilities level (classic Unix tools), programs get simpler and take less time to create to maintain and modify.

 Perl provides an excellent level of integration with Unix, especially as for usage of classic Unix tools.
 I'm a hard-core believer that by integrating components from several level, and especially from the OS utilities level (classic Unix tools), programs get simpler and take less time to create to maintain and modify.